Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

-• The new National Curriculum for Primary Education addresses digital literacy as part of the key cross-cutting literacies One of the aims of the Man and Society learning standard is to be able to distinguish between trustworthy sources of information and to behave safely in an online environment.
+• The new National Curriculum for Primary Education addresses digital literacy as part of the key cross-cutting literacies.
+One of the aims of the Man and Society learning standard is to be able to distinguish between trustworthy sources of information and to behave safely in an online environment.

-• The educational standard of informatics also has as one of its main goals to be able to use digital technologies - to meaningfully select and use appropriate tools to achieve goals and to work correctly and safely in the digital environment.
+• One of the main goals of the educational standard of informatics is to be able to use digital technologies - to meaningfully select and use appropriate tools to achieve goals and to work correctly and safely in the digital environment.
 A new curriculum is being prepared for secondary schools at this time.

 • Paragraph 153 of Act No.245/2008 regulates the issuance of a school code of conduct, which sets and regulates the rules in the school, where the school may also regulate the use of mobile phones.
-The Ministry of Education, Research, Development and Youth of the Slovak Republic has currently set up an expert working group composed of experts not only from the school environment but also from psychologists and the third sector, who will set new rules regarding the use of mobile phones in primary schools.
-New rules on the use of mobile phones are expected at the beginning of April 2024, updating the ordinance on the use of mobile phones.
+The Ministry of Education, Research, Development and Youth of the Slovak Republic has currently set up an expert working group composed of experts not only from the school

-• The National Coordination Centre for addressing violence against children implements the educational programme Children's Safety on the Internet aimed at the professional public, teachers, helping professions, psychologists, social workers etc.
+• The National Coordination Centre for addressing violence against children implements the educational programme Children's Safety on the Internet aimed at the professional public, teachers, helping professions, psychologists, social workers, etc.

 • The Council for Media Services has initiated a Media Literacy+ Platform to provide space for the exchange of best practices in media literacy.
 The platform's focus is on the general public, and its members' activities are aimed at various socio-economic groups, including young people.